German Adjectives – Never fail again!

 Die Hölle ist heiß.

-So remember, the easiest way to describe a noun with an adjective is to put the adjective after the noun.
-This way you don’t have to think about declination at all!
+So remember, the easiest way to describe a noun with an adjective is to place the adjective after the noun.
+This way, you don’t have to worry about declension at all!

 Playbutton